 A strict carbonara requires only eggs, bacon, pepper, Parmesan and a little olive oil.
 Of course, once you know the rules of Italian cooking, you can break them!
 That's exactly what we're doing tonight with our addition of vibrant green spinach and toasted pine nuts for an irresistible crunch!

-pine nuts(ContainsTree NutsMay be present Soy, Tree Nuts, Gluten, Milk, Peanuts, Sesame)
+pine nuts(ContainsTree NutsMay be present Soy, Milk, Peanuts, Sesame)

 baby spinach leaves